Umid-Berdiev/seismic-zoning-uzb-app/README.md

 This will run the `dev` script from the `package.json` file.

-To build production version, run the following command:
+To build production version, run one of the following commands:

 ```bash
 # using pnpm (recommended)